-In addition to coursework in their chosen sub-field, students complete a set of universal requirements, including core courses surveying the essentials of each sub-field and the workings of the global economy, training in research design, and a capstone seminar involving team projects done for real-world clients.
-The program includes the opportunity for students to spend a summer abroad studying in Geneva or (for International Public Health concentrators) studying and researching in Kenya.
+In addition to coursework in their chosen sub-field, students complete a set of universal requirements, including core courses surveying the essentials of each sub-field and the workings of the global economy, training in research design, and a capstone seminar in which research teams design and carry out an interdisciplinary policy analysis comparable to those performed for a government or nonprofit agency.

 Students with a strong Economics background may wish to consider the related MA in Global Development Economics.

 The MA in Global Development Policy requires a total of 48 credits divided among core development policy courses (16 credits), a final capstone course (4 credits), track coursework (minimum of 20 credits), and sufficient elective coursework to bring the student’s credit total to at least 48 (typically 8 credits).

 - GRS GE 600 Environment & Development: A Political Ecology Approach